rgreinho/trauma/SLSA.md

 GitHub actions lets admin share secrets either at the organization level, either at the repository level.
 This part will require more digging to see if the way GitHub Actions is implemented is compliant or not.

+### [Provenance - Non-falsifiable]

+> Provenance cannot be falsified by the build service’s users.
+>
+> NOTE: This requirement is a stricter version of Service Generated.
+>
+> - The provenance signing key MUST be stored in a secure key management system
+>   accessible only to the build service account.
+> - The provenance signing key MUST NOT be accessible to the environment running
+>   the user-defined build steps.
+> - Every field in the provenance MUST be generated or verified by the build
+>   service in a trusted control plane.
+> - The user-controlled build steps MUST NOT be able to inject or alter the
+>   contents, except as noted below.

+We clearly don't meet this criteria since our signing key is stored as a git secret, therefore accessible anywhere throughout the workflow.

 ### Things to notice